User Reference#

 Refer to the Getting Started guide for usage limitations.

-- osmnx.graph.graph_from_address(address, dist=1000, dist_type='bbox', network_type='all_private', simplify=True, retain_all=False, truncate_by_edge=False, return_coords=False, clean_periphery=None, custom_filter=None)#
+osmnx.graph.graph_from_address(address, dist=1000, dist_type='bbox', network_type='all', simplify=True, retain_all=False, truncate_by_edge=False, return_coords=None, clean_periphery=None, custom_filter=None)

 Download and create a graph within some distance of an address.